Also read: The best performing ETFs of 2023

-While fees play a key role in the long-term success of many ETFs, it's also to important to consider other factors, such as short-term and long-term performance figures and how these compare to others in the market.
+But while fees play a key role in the long-term success of many ETFs, it's also important to consider other factors, such as short-term and long-term performance figures and how these compare to others in the market.

 The returns shown are net, meaning fees have been removed prior to the performance figures.

 |Vanguard US Total Market Shares Index ETF||VTS||ETF||0.03%||7.91%||12.38%||12.54%|

 |Betashares Australia 200 ETF||A200||ETF||0.04%||4.05%||10.82%||8.83%|

 |iShares Core Cash ETF||BILL||ETF||0.07%||3.72%||1.49%||1.33%|

 |Betashares Global Shares ETF||BGBL||ETF||0.08%||n/a||n/a||n/a|

 |iShares Core MSCI Australia ESG Leaders ETF||IESG||ETF||0.09%||3.22%||n/a||n/a|